unomena/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/01_get-started/03_interactive-assistants.md

 ![interactive tutorials list](images/18.jpg "interactive tutorials list")

-Check each step as you progress through the tutorial.
-This way you'll remember which step you are up to.
+Check each step as you complete the tutorial.
+This way you'll be able to track your progress.

 ![checkboxes](images/19.jpg "checkboxes")